 |Award Period:||4 Years (7/1/2014-6/30/2018)||Award Amount:||$1,500,000|

-Purpose: This development study addresses two challenges: high school failure itself and the need to transform theory- and evidence-based dropout prevention programs into usable, feasible, scalable school-based programs to reduce risk of school failure.
-School to Jobs (STJ) is an intervention rooted in identity-based motivation theory, which predicts that to do well in school, children need to experience the present as psychologically connected to their future self, and interpret difficulties in school as signaling the importance of school to attaining their future self.
-In prior research, STJ has been shown to be effective in improving the critical predictors of on-time graduation such as attendance, core course performance, and effort in school at the end of 8th grade.
+Purpose: This development study addressed two challenges: high school failure and the need to transform theory- and evidence-based dropout prevention programs into usable, feasible, scalable school-based programs to reduce risk of school failure.
+School-to-Jobs (STJ) is an intervention rooted in identity-based motivation theory, which predicts that to do well in school, children need to experience the present as psychologically connected to their future self, and interpret difficulties in school as signaling the importance of school to attaining their future self.
+In prior research, STJ has been shown to be effective in improving critical predictors of on-time graduation such as attendance, core course performance, and effort in school at the end of 8th grade.
 These effects sustained into 9th grade, with effects growing over time.
-In this study, the goal is to develop a new training model for STJ that is called Pathways to Success, which transitions it from an external-trainer model to a teacher-led, teacher-trained model to facilitate usability, feasibility, and ultimately scalability in schools.
+In this study, the goal was to develop a new training model for STJ, now called Pathways-to-Success (Pathways), which transitions it from an external-trainer model to a teacher-led, teacher-trained model to facilitate usability, feasibility, and ultimately scalability in schools.

-Intervention: The School-to-Jobs (STJ) intervention focuses on changing the meaning children make of their experienced difficulty in school by helping children see these experiences as normative and as signaling task importance rather than task impossibility.
-STJ consists of 11 sessions delivered during home room in the beginning of the 8th grade year.
-In its current form, STJ is implemented by two external trainers.
-The proximal goal of STJ is to create school contexts that facilitate sustained engagement in schoolwork as a means of attaining future-self goals.
-In each STJ session, children engage in activities to (1) link images of their future adult self with school success, (2) make school success and strategies (e.g., studying) feel congruent with important social identities (e.g., race-ethnicity, gender, social class), and (3) help them avoid misinterpreting difficulties at school as meaning that a positive school-identity is impossible to attain.
+Intervention: Pathways-to-Success focuses on making the future feel close and relevant to school and on changing the meaning children make of their experienced difficulty in school by helping them see these experiences as normative and as signaling task importance rather than task impossibility.
+Pathways consists of 12 sessions delivered during home room twice-weekly in the beginning of the 8th-grade school year.
+The proximal goal of Pathways is to create school contexts that facilitate sustained engagement in schoolwork as a means of attaining future-self goals.
+In each Pathways session, children engage in activities to (1) link images of their future adult self with school success, (2) make school success and strategies (e.g., studying) feel congruent with important social identities (e.g., race-ethnicity, gender, social class), and (3) help students avoid misinterpreting experienced difficulties while working on or thinking about schoolwork or school identities as meaning that a positive school-identity is impossible for them to attain.
+In its original form, the intervention was implemented by two external trainers (undergraduate students or people with an undergraduate degree living in the city of Detroit).

 Journal article, monograph, or newsletter